How is Mockingbird funded?

 - Our work is reaching an increasing number of people.
 Not only have our ‘web traffic,’ publication sales, and conference registrations steadily spiraled upward ‘lo these many years’, but we also hear frequently from a surprisingly wide variety of folk who are benefiting from the material.
 These include preachers who find illustrations on our site, disenfranchised believers who finally feel at home, random citizens who simply share our cultural interests, Sunday school teachers who use our teaching programs, parents who are finding new ways to connect with their kids, kids who find an exciting (and robust) connection to the faith of their parents, people without any religious background at all who find the site thought-provoking and refreshing.
 The list goes on.

 - It takes a relatively small amount of money to fund our work.
 In a very concrete sense, Mockingbird is a good investment.
-We have been able to do a lot with a little, and have every intention of continuing to do so.
-We have so many more ideas and initiatives that we are eager to get off the ground.
-Truth be told, the only thing holding us back at this point is money.
+We’ve been able to do a lot with a little, and have every intention of continuing to do so.
+Truth be told, there is no lack of fresh ideas and exciting projects we’d like to get off the ground.
+The more funding, the more we can pursue.

 - We are devoted to figuring out how to spread the Gospel in an increasingly atomized world.
 Mockingbird feels to us like a vanguard – which is very exciting!